-Six or Seven Core GCSEs English Language English Literature Mathematics Religious Education Science Three Option Subjects Option 1 (EBacc Option) on 2 Choice) on 3 Choice) Additional Core Subjects Core PE, Wellbeing and Personal Development
+Six or Seven Core GCSEs English Language English Literature Mathematics Religious Education Science Three Option Subjects Option 1 (Language Option) Option 2 (Humanities Choice) Option 3 (Practical Choice) Additional Core Subjects Core PE, Character, Careers, Wellbeing and Personal Development

-Most students will study Combined Science which includes aspects of Physics, Chemistry and Biology (leading to two GCSEs).
+All students will start Year 10 studying Separate Sciences so, Physics, Chemistry and Biology (leading to three GCSEs).

-Some students will go on to study Separate Science (which will lead to the separate awards of GCSE Physics, GCSE Chemistry and GCSE Biology).
-Decisions as to whether your child will study Separate Science will be made at the end of Year 10, and will be continually reviewed throughout Year 11.
+Decisions as to whether your child will continue with the Separate Science option or swap to Combined Science (two GCSEs) will be made at the end of Year 10, and will be continually reviewed throughout Year 11.

-Top Tips:
+Top Tips